 \section{Related Work}

-\paragraph{Information flow in LLMs} Recently, there has been a surge of research analyzing the intricacies of LLMs from the perspective of information flow.
-In particular, interpreting attention maps as learned adjacency operators establishes a natural bridge between Transformers \citep{vaswani2017} and Graph Neural Networks \citep{hamiltongraphs}: both propagate information through iterative mixing governed by an underlying graph structure~\citep{arroyoBridgingGraphNeural}. \citep{barbero2024transformers, barbero2025why} showed that over-squashing -- a bottleneck phenomenon extensively studied in GNNs -- can either impair information propagation or prevent excessive over-mixing.
+\paragraph{Information flow in LLMs} While recent approaches to hallucination detection have focused on exploiting an LLM's internal representations \citep{chen2024inside, su-etal-2024-unsupervised, bar-shalom2026beyond} or output states \citep{bar-shalom2025learning, ijcai2025p929}, there is a growing body of research examining LLM behavior through the lens of information flow.
+A notable development is the interpretation of attention maps as learned adjacency operators.
+This perspective creates a formal bridge between Transformers \citep{vaswani2017} and Graph Neural Networks \citep{hamiltongraphs}, as both architectures propagate information via iterative mixing governed by an underlying graph structure \citep{arroyoBridgingGraphNeural}. \citet{barbero2024transformers, barbero2025why} showed that over-squashing---a bottleneck phenomenon extensively studied in GNNs---can either impair information propagation or prevent excessive over-mixing.
 Beyond theoretical insights, this graph-theoretic framing opens the door to applying spectral, topological, and message-passing tools to analyze model internals \citep{binkowski-etal-2025-hallucination, bazarova2025hallucination, frascaNeuralMessagePassingAttention2025}.
-In this work, we focus on one dimension of information flow in LLMs, as quantified by the sink score metric, to detect hallucinations.
+In this work, we use the sink score metric to quantify information flow in LLMs for the purpose of hallucination detection.